devops-ukr/help.md/docker.md

-`-a, --attach`                  | Attach STDOUT/STDERR and forward signals `--checkpoint string`           | Restore from this checkpoint `--checkpoint-dir string`       | Use a custom checkpoint storage directory `--detach-keys string`          | Override the key sequence for detaching acontainer `-i, --interactive`             | Attach container's STDIN
+`-a, --attach`                  | Attach STDOUT/STDERR and forward signals `--checkpoint string`           | Restore from this checkpoint `--checkpoint-dir string`       | Use a custom checkpoint storage directory `--detach-keys string`          | Override the key sequence for detaching a container `-i, --interactive`             | Attach container's STDIN